Linux Audio Development (LAD)

 -

-What are the system requirements for a Linux development computer?
+What are the system requirements for a Linux Audio development computer?

-- As Linux generally has low hardware requirements and is often installed and operated succesfully on older computers, the requirements for developing and compiling audio plugins for Linux are actually very low.
+- As Linux generally has low hardware requirements and is often installed and operated successfully on older computers, the requirements for developing and compiling audio software or plugins for Linux are actually very low.

 -